 Dr. Debbie Hippolite Wright is a Maori who hails from the south island of Aotearoa, New Zealand.
 She received her Ph.D. in Psychology from the University of Waikato.
 She has practiced for many years as a social worker and marriage and family therapist in Aotearoa, Hawaii, and the U.S. Mainland.
 Prior to her current position, she taught at BYU–Hawaii in the Social Work department for 17 years.

 Dr. Hippolite Wright currently serves as the Vice President for Student Development and Services.
-She has responsibility for the following areas: Alumni, Residential Life, Counseling Services, Student Leadership and Honor, Health Services, and Food Services.
+She has responsibility for the following areas: Counseling Services, the Health Center, Food and Retail Services, Student Leadership, Activities, and Service, and Office of Honor.

 David A. Lewis

 David came to BYU–Hawaii in 2011 with nearly two decades of operational and managerial experience in construction, facilities, and planning.
 He is specialized in both commercial and residential construction projects, and has served as a general contractor on projects of all sizes and levels of complexity.
 David has twice been recognized as Builder of the Year by the Utah Valley Home Builders Association.

 David is responsible for strategic direction of Board-approved construction projects, renovations and sustainability efforts.
 In addition, he oversees the university's facilities management department, including campus safety, design and construction, custodial and special events, shops, grounds, and motor pool.

 He also coordinates efforts with SWATT, Sustainable World Action and Technology Team.
 SWATT focuses on campus recycling, the Give and Take Center, and energy efficiency on campus.